 - 1. The fact that a complaint has been filed creates no presumption that the Respondent has committed the alleged offense. - 2.
-The complaint will be referred to the appropriate Judicial Body, which will investigate (or request a formal investigation by an impartial investigator) and hear all complaints and may a) dispose of the complaint as unfounded; b) mediate an informal resolution; or c) issue (or authorize to be issued) sanctions as described in Section IV of this code. - 3.
+The complaint will be referred to the appropriate Judicial Body, which will investigate (or request a formal investigation by an

+- impartial investigator) and hear all complaints and may a) dispose of the complaint as unfounded; b) mediate an informal resolution; or c) issue (or recommend to be issued) sanctions as described in Section IV above. - 3.
 The Respondent and the Complainant, where applicable, have the right to be assisted by an advocate of their choice.
-An advocate, however, is not permitted to speak or to participate directly in any investigation or hearing before the Judicial Body.

-- A time shall be set for an initial hearing before the Judicial Body not less than one (1) business day after nor more than five (5) business days after the Respondent has been notified.
+An advocate, however, is not permitted to speak or to participate directly in any investigation or hearing before the Judicial Body. - A time shall be set for an initial hearing before the Judicial Body not less than one (1) business day after nor more than five (5) business days after the Respondent has been notified.
 At the initial hearing, the Judicial Body may receive evidence from the Complainant and the Respondent regarding any interim sanctions and shall determine whether a) the complaint should be disposed without further investigation and a report issued setting forth the findings and the sanctions, if any, to be imposed; b) mediation is appropriate; or c) a formal investigation is required.
-In the event a formal investigation is required, the Judicial Body will accept the findings of the investigator(s) and provide a report of the findings to Respondent and where the allegations involve domestic violence, dating violence, sexual assault, or stalking, the Complainant shall also be provided a report of the investigator's findings. - 5.
+In the event a formal investigation is required, the Judicial Body will accept the findings of the investigator(s) and provide a report of the findings to Respondent. - 5.
 Whether the investigation is completed by the Judicial Body or an impartial investigator, all findings will be based on a preponderance of the evidence; i.e., evidence that would lead a reasonable person to believe that it was more likely than not that the Respondent committed the alleged offense. - 6.
 If the investigator's report contains a finding that the Respondent committed the alleged offense, a time shall be set for a sanctions hearing before the Judicial Body to be held not less than one (1) day nor more than ten (10) days after the investigation report is issued.
-Both the Complainant and the Respondent shall be simultaneously informed, in writing, of the outcome of any Judicial Body hearing that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking.

-C. STUDENT DISCIPLINARY APPEALS Filing an Appeal and Preliminary Appellate Process
+C. STUDENT DISCIPLINARY APPEALS

+Filing an Appeal and Preliminary Appellate Process